iterative/dvc.org/content/blog/2020-05-04-dvc-3-years-and-1-0-release.md

 ## Thank you!

-Thank you again for all DVC contributions, community members, and users.
+Thank you again for all DVC contributors, community members, and users.
 Every piece of your help is highly appreciated and will bring huge benefits to the entire ecosystem of data and ML projects.